When and where you work

 Unless they are actually urgent, you can ignore messages you receive outside of working hours and handle them when you are back at work.

-Working days #
+Working on client projects #

 We charge clients “time and materials” for the work we do, based on a per person day rate.